-Because of this, on Windows computers, I believe they were strategically choosing to update the scanning software on only a couple subsets of their scanner models.
+Because of this, on Windows computers, I believe they were strategically choosing to update the scanning software on only a couple of subsets of their scanner models.
 Therefore, it's hard for me not to believe their main focus was just to improve the user experience for their business users who primarily use their Epson scanners to scan office documents.
 Which, to be fair, is likely a much larger division that brings in a lot more revenue.

 Epson Scan 2 With Mac

 Because I have already been using Epson Scan 2 on my Mac for some time now, I obviously already knew that Epson Scan 2 was compatible with their Perfection line of flatbed photo scanners.
-And because I'm pretty versed with the intricacies of every macOS update before it comes out (I'm a nerd that like!), I was quite confident I already knew why Epson Scan 2 was chosen to run with more Mac scanners than on Windows.
+And because I'm pretty versed with the intricacies of every macOS update before it comes out (I'm a nerd like that!), I was quite confident I already knew why Epson Scan 2 was chosen to run with more Mac scanners than on Windows.
 But still, I was certainly very curious to find out how willing Epson's support was going to be to truthfully explain and hopefully even defend this unusual discrepancy.

 Here's what Epson had to say about why Epson Scan 2 works with macOS:

 Apple's macOS 10.15 “Catalina” operating system requires 64-bit drivers.
 [The original] Epson Scan is 32-bit.
-So, on select models, we updated the driver to Epson Scan 2, which is 64-bit.Epson Support
+So, on select models, we updated the driver to Epson Scan 2, which is 64-bit.Epson (America) Support

 If this overly “techie” explanation went completely over your head and crashed in the next room, let me break it down for you in “normal person” talk.